OzgeAygul/grad-final/README.md

 - Screencast Demonstration: [[link](https://vimeo.com/939209697/3eb265a8ca?share=copy)]
 - Process Book: [[link](https://ozgeaygul.github.io/grad-final/Process_Book_OzgeAygul.pdf)]

-## Non-Obvious Features
+## Obvious and Non-Obvious Features

 - Interactive elements within the treemaps allow users to drill down for detailed data.
 - The scatterplot visualization includes a feature for users to select specific data points and see related information.
-- Our tradeoff visualization dynamically updates as users scroll, providing an engaging narrative experience.
+- The tradeoff visualization dynamically updates as users scroll, providing an engaging narrative experience.

 I invite you to explore the website, interact with the data, and learn about the power of optimization in university settings.
 ## References